 The Panama City crayfish [Procambarus econfinae, State-designated Species of special Concern (SSC)] is a small, burrowing crayfish, approximately two inches long, that is found only in a small portion of Bay County in the vicinity of Panama City.
-They can be found in wet flatwoods and shallow herbaceous wetlands, although they will utilize some altered habitat like vegetated ditches, swales, and utility rights-of-way.
+They can be found in wet flatwoods and shallow herbaceous wetlands, although they will utilize altered habitat like vegetated ditches, swales, and utility rights-of-way.
 Suitable habitat is typically dominated by herbaceous vegetation with little to no shrub or tree cover.
-Panama City crayfish are distinguishable by color patterns, which consists of a brown body with a light brown mid-dorsal stripe and darker brown dorsolateral stripes, and reddish-brown spots on the lateral sides of the body.
-Habitat loss associated with increased urban development is their main threat.
+Habitat loss associated with urban development is their main threat.

 The Santa Fe cave crayfish (Procambarus erythrops, ST) is endemic to a small number of sinkholes and caves in Suwannee and Columbia counties.
-It is an unpigmented crustacean with reduced eyes, each of which have a red or brown spot.
 Their limited locations and small population make them vulnerable to extinction.
 Santa Fe cave crayfish are most threatened due to habitat degradation from garbage dumping, groundwater pollution, and mining.

-Bartram’s scrub-hairstreak (Strymon acisbartrami, FE) and Florida leafwing butterflies (Anaea troglodyte floridalis, FE) are endemic to South Florida and can only be found in pine rocklands habitat with presence of their host plant, pineland croton.
-The Bartram’s scrub-hairstreak has dark gray upper wings with a light gray underside and distinctive white barring or dots.
-The Florida leafwing has a reddish-brown upper wing with a tan underside, resembling a dead leaf or bark when resting.
-The primary threats these species face are habitat loss, fire supression, and sea level rise.
+The Bartram’s scrub-hairstreak (Strymon acisbartrami, FE) and Florida leafwing butterfly (Anaea troglodyte floridalis, FE) are endemic to south Florida and can only be found in pine rocklands habitat that supports their host plant, pineland croton.
+The primary threats these species face are habitat loss, fire suppression, and sea level rise.

-Schaus’ swallowtail butterfly (Heraclides aristodemus ponceanus, FE) can be found in South Florida.
-Its historic range extended from Miami to Matacumbe Key.
-It is primarily found now in tropical hardwood hammocks in Biscayne National Park, North Key Largo, and adjacent areas.
-Its primary threats are habitat loss and pesticide spraying for mosquito control.
+The Schaus’ swallowtail butterfly (Heraclides aristodemus ponceanus, FE) can be found in south Florida.
+Their historic range extended from Miami to Matecumbe Key.
+They are primarily found now in tropical hardwood hammocks in Biscayne National Park, North Key Largo, and adjacent areas.
+Their primary threatis habitat loss.

-The Miami blue butterfly (Cyclargus thomasi bethunebakeri, FE) can be found in South Florida.
-Miami blues have blue upper wings with a gray underside marked with four black spots and a bright orange spot on the hindwing.
-The larvae of this species share a symbiotic relationship with several ant species.
-The Miami blue can be found along edges of tropical hardwood hammock, beachside scrub, and occasionally in pine rocklands.
-Its primary host plant is gray nickerbean.
+The Miami blue butterfly (Cyclargus thomasi bethunebakeri, FE) can be found in south Florida along edges of tropical hardwood hammock, beachside scrub, and occasionally in pine rocklands.
+Their primary host plant is gray nickerbean.
 Surviving populations occur in Key West National Wildlife Refuge and Bahia Honda State Park.
 Threats include habitat loss, fragmentation, pesticides, collecting, and invasive species.
-This species is often confused with other similarly appearing butterflies: Cassius blue (Leptotes cassius theonus, Federally-designated Threatened due to similarity of appearance (FT(S/A)), Cerraunus blue (Hemiargus ceraunus antibubastus, FT(S/A)), and Nickerbean blue butterflies (Cyclargus ammon, FT(S/A)).
+This species is often confused with other similarly appearing butterflies: Cassius blue [Leptotes cassius theonus, Federally-designated Threatened due to similarity of appearance (FT(S/A)], Cerraunus blue (Hemiargus ceraunus antibubastus, FT(S/A)), and Nickerbean blue butterflies (Cyclargus ammon, FT(S/A)).
 These butterflies are federally threatened based on similarity of appearance to the Miami blue.